Fan Pier, Boston

 Source: Google Maps

-Salem Is One of the Most Affordable Suburbs of Boston Ma
+Salem Is One of the Most Affordable Suburbs of Boston, Ma

 Many things beyond the spooky and fascinating history make Salem an interesting spot.
-Even though it is famous for witch trials that occurred hundreds of years ago, its affordable housing options, good schools, and diverse entertainment options make it a popular living location.
+Even though it is famous for the witch trials that occurred hundreds of years ago, its affordable housing options, good schools, and diverse entertainment options make it a popular living location.

-When looking for a place, know that there are plenty of old ones, whose origin spans across four different centuries.
-All have unique styles, from the First Period built during the time Salem was a fishing community in the 17th century to Colonial Revival from the 19th.
-According to data from the website Niche, half of the residents own their properties, and the median cost of a home is $347,000.
-However, if you want to be like the other and rent an apartment, get to know the average renting price:
+When looking for a place, know that there are plenty of old ones whose origin spans across four different centuries.
+All have unique styles, from the First Period, built during the time Salem was a fishing community in the 17th century, to Colonial Revival in the 19th.
+According to data from the website Niche, half of the residents own their properties, and the median cost of a home is $464,200.

-• One-bedroom apartment in the center is $1,020
+One-bedroom apartment in the center $2,370

-• One-bedroom in other areas is $840
+One-bedroom in other areas $1,970

-• Three-bedroom apartment in the center is around $1,700
+Three-bedroom apartment in the center $3,770

-• Three bedrooms in other locations are $1,385
+Three bedrooms in other locations $2,840

 Every part of the location has some historical qualities, even some roads are still covered with original cobblestone.
 Thanks to Salem’s small coverage area of 18 square miles, almost everything you need is within walking distance.
-Additionally, when you need to head out to The Hub, you can hop on an MBTA bus or use Commuter Rail, which will take you to the metropolis in no time.
-Salem is well-connected with the metropolis via Route 114 East, and if you want to drive, it will take you around 30 minutes to reach Downtown.
+Additionally, when you need to head out to The Hub, you can hop on an MBTA bus or use the Commuter Rail, which will take you to the metropolis in no time.
+Salem is well-connected with the metropolis via Route 114 East, and if you want to drive, it will take you around 40 minutes to reach Downtown.

 Salem Is More Than a Witch Area

 Residents nowadays don’t plan on hanging or drowning anybody, and the witches are a thing of the past.
-Still, some of the unique things to do in Boston metro area are located here:
+Still, some of the unique things to do in the Boston metro area are located here:

 • The House of the Seven Gables is a famous book written by Nathaniel Hawthorne, but it is also a house located on the water of Harbor.
-You can take a tour through this uniquely constructed house with many chimneys, pointed gables, and gloomy exterior.
+You can take a tour through this uniquely constructed house with many chimneys, pointed gables, and a gloomy exterior.

 If you like Italian cuisine, stop by Bambolina or Flying Saucer Pizza Company and indulge in some pizza and pasta.
 For those that like snacks, arcade games, and booze, Bit Bar is the answer, and when you crave something sweet, go to Dairy Witch and have a banana whipped frappe or Butter Cup sundae that will make your day awesome.